Ficool

 "There's always a choice," Kael spat.

 Taren's jaw clenched.
-He glanced at Lyra, then at the soldiers around them, before finally dismissing the squad with a curt gesture.
+He glanced at Lyra, then at the soldiers surrounding them, before dismissing the squad with a quick gesture.
 When the chamber doors sealed, only the brothers and Kael's crew remained.

 "I survived the wreck," Taren said quietly.
 "The Council found me.
-Gave me a choice—serve or die.
-And if I refused, they would burn everything we ever cared about."
+They gave me a choice—serve or die.
+If I refused, they would destroy everything we ever cared about."

 Kael's chest heaved.
 "So you became their weapon."

 Taren's eyes flashed.
 "I became what I had to.
-And now, I am more than their weapon.
+Now, I am more than their weapon.
 I command my own fleet.
 I have power, Kael—power to protect, power to change things in ways you can't imagine."

-Kael shook his head, fury and grief warring in his chest.
+Kael shook his head, rage and grief battling inside him.
 "Power bought with blood."

 Lyra stepped forward, her voice steady but sharp.
-"If that's true, then why hunt Kael?
+"If that's true, then why pursue Kael?
 Why carry the Council's banner at all?"

 Taren's eyes flicked to her, studying her with unsettling calm.
 "Because appearances matter.
-The Council thinks I am theirs.
-Let them believe it.
-When the time comes, I will turn their blade against them."
+The Council believes I am theirs.
+Let them think that.
+When the moment comes, I will turn their blade against them."

 Kael's stomach churned.
-"And I'm supposed to just believe you?
+"And I'm supposed to just trust you?
 After everything?"

-Taren's expression softened, just for a moment.
+Taren's expression softened for a moment.
 "You're my brother, Kael.
 That hasn't changed."

 Taren turned back to the holographic map.
 "Stay with me, Kael.
 Fight by my side.
 Together, we can take everything from the Council.
 With your ship—" his eyes lingered on Lyra "—and her connection to it, we could be unstoppable."